severb/flowy/docs/introduction.rst

 SWF Introduction
 ================

-Before we start using Flowy lets get familiar with what Amazon SWF is and how it works.
-If you already know this stuff you can skip and head straight to the Tutorial.
+Before we start using Flowy lets get familiar with Amazon SWF.
+If you already know how SWF works you can head straight to the Tutorial.
 If you never used SWF before then you should continue reading because we'll be using a lot the concepts and the terms we introduce here.

 SWF is a web service offered by Amazon as part of their Cloud Computing Services.
 It's advertised as something that helps you build, run, and scale